What You Do For God vs What God Did For You (Bus Accident Analogy)

 Serving God is part of the natural Christian life.
 Boasting about them is not.
-Guilting others to do serve, is not.
+Guilting others to serve is not.
 We honor Jesus when we talk about Him giving His life for ours.
 That’s the message that broken and lost hearts so desperately want to hear.

 So, if you want to honor Jesus, and I know most people do, let’s use this holiday season to talk about Jesus, and what He has done for us.
-You’ll find people are a lot more interested in what He did for you, then they are about what you’re doing for God.
+You’ll find people are a lot more interested in what He did for you than they are about what you’re doing for God.